jantimon/i18n-next-demo/README.md

 ```

 This will allow webpack to split the translations into chunks and load them on demand.
-During optimization webpack will even inline the translation if it is used only once:
+During optimization, webpack will even inline the translation if it is used only once:

 ```js
 __(['Welcome', 'Willkommen']);